adtzlr/felupe/docs/felupe/field.rst

    FieldsMixed

-A :class:`~felupe.FieldContainer` is created with a list of one or more fields.
+A field container is created with a list of one or more fields.

 .. autosummary::